arup-group/ansible-role-speckleserver/README.md

 `speckleserver_allow_insecure_redirects`: Allow insecure, unencrypted redirects.
 Not recommended unless you know what you're doing.
 Boolean value, sensibly defaults to false

+`speckleserver_api_version`: Declare the supported SpeckleServer API version.
+Should be `1.x.x` for 1.9.x, and `2.x.x` for 2.x and above.
+String value, defaults to `1.x.x`

 External User Authentication
 ----------------------------